booksbyus/zguide/site/content/docs/chapter8.md

 ## Spinning Off a Library Project

 At this stage, however, the code is growing larger than an example should be, so it's time to create a proper GitHub project.
 It's a rule: build your projects in public view, and tell people about them as you go so your marketing and community building starts on Day 1.
 I'll walk through what this involves.
-I explained in “The ZeroMQ Community” about growing communities around projects.
+I explained in [Chapter 6 - The ZeroMQ Community](chapter6#the-community) about growing communities around projects.
 We need a few things:

 * A name
 * A slogan